 hanging out in the park with the old men many who had the same last name as me.
 A t.v. news crew did come to the emigration office

 and interview me.

 I dropped off flowers for Lucia, Ennia, Anna and Elettorale at the town hall and then walked up the hill to the emigration office and dropped off some

 for Sandra, Addriena, Monia and Bruno, said good-bye to Carmine Cocorocchio who happen to be at a cafe in the town square and headed out of Sant'Elia.

-In a field behind some bushes near the Rome Fiumicino airport.
+Spent the night in a field behind some bushes near the Rome Fiumicino airport.

 June 14th, 2007, South Boston, Massachusetts, USA

 Happy Flag Day.